OlivierBlanvillain/SlickChair-report/presentation/presentation.md

 - My personal takeaways:

     - I'm never writing another line of SQL
-    - Who needs test when you have type-checking?
+    - Who needs tests when you have type-checking?
     - Agile development worked very well in this project

 - Future work:

-    - PDF metadata extraction, Co-authorship, Plagiarism
+    - PDF metadata extraction, co-authorship, plagiarism
-    - Turn the vertioned data DSL into proper a library
+    - Turn the vertioned data DSL into a proper library
     - Scala.js

 ## Thank you for your attention!